 Although faculty and staff will do their best to follow your progress, it is your responsibility to make sure you complete all degree requirements and are thus eligible to graduate.
-Normally, students who successfully complete 30hrs per year will finish the program in four years.
+Normally, students who successfully complete 30 hours per year will finish the program in four years.

 The curriculum planner and degree checklist are provided to help you keep track of where you are and what you have left to do.
 As a rule, 1000 level courses are completed in the first year, 2000 level courses in the second year, 3000 level courses in your third year and 4000 level courses in the fourth year.
-Check calendar course descriptions for pre-requisites to courses numbered 2000 and above.
+Check calendar course descriptions for prerequisites to courses numbered 2000 and above.

-A KINE elective is any non-required KINE course.
-A University elective is any university course including Kinesiology elective courses.
-An Arts course is any course offered by the Faculty of Arts.
-A Science course is any course offered by the Faculty of Pure & Applied Science.
+A KINE elective is any non-core KINE course.
+A university elective is any university course including kinesiology elective courses.
+An arts course is any course offered by the Faculty of Arts.
+A science course is any course offered by the Faculty of Pure & Applied Science.

-CODE DESCRIPTION FACULTY
+APSCApplied SciencePure and Applied ScienceARTArtArtsBIOLBiologyPure and Applied ScienceBUSIBusinessProfessional StudiesCHEMChemistryPure and Applied ScienceCLASClassicsArtsCODECommunity DevelopmentProfessional StudiesCOMPComputer SciencePure and Applied ScienceCRELComparative ReligionArtsECONEconomicsArtsEDUCEducationProfessional StudiesENGLEnglishArtsENSTEnvironmental SciencePure and Applied ScienceESSTEnvironmental & Sustainability StudiesArtsFRANFrenchArtsGEOLGeologyPure and Applied ScienceGERMGermanArtsHISTHistoryArtsKINEKinesiologyProfessional StudiesLATILatinArtsMATHMathematics & StatisticsPure and Applied ScienceMUSIMusicProfessional Studies CODE DESCRIPTION FACULTY

-APSC ART Applied Science Art Pure and Applied Science Arts
+ENGLEnglishArtsENVSEnvironmental SciencePure and Applied ScienceESSTEnvironmental & Sustainability StudiesArtsFRANFrenchArtsGEOLGeologyPure and Applied ScienceGERMGermanArtsHISTHistoryArtsKINEKinesiologyProfessional StudiesLATILatinArtsMATHMathematics & StatisticsPure and Applied Science APSC Applied Science Pure and Applied Science

+ART Art Arts

 BIOL Biology Pure and Applied Science

 BUSI Business Professional Studies

 CHEM Chemistry Pure and Applied Science

 CLAS Classics Arts

 CODE Community Development Professional Studies

 COMP Computer Science Pure and Applied Science

 CREL Comparative Religion Arts

-ECON Economics Arts

-EDUC Education Professional Studies

-ENGL English Arts

-ENVS Environmental Science Pure and Applied Science
+GEOLGeologyPure and Applied ScienceGERMGermanArtsHISTHistoryArtsKINEKinesiologyProfessional StudiesLATILatinArtsMATHMathematics & StatisticsPure and Applied Science EDUC ENGL ENVS English Environmental Science Arts Pure and Applied Science

-ESST Environmental & Sustainability Studies Arts

-FRAN French Arts

-GEOL Geology Pure and Applied Science
+NUTR Nutrition Pure and Applied Science GEOL Geology Pure and Applied Science

 GERM German Arts

 HIST History Arts

 KINE Kinesiology Professional Studies

 LATI Latin Arts

 MATH Mathematics & Statistics Pure and Applied Science

 MUSI Music Professional Studies

-NUTR Nutrition Pure and Applied Science